Complaints, Compliments and Comments

 GP Publication of Earnings 2021/2022

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Attenborough Surgery in the last financial year was £75,004 before tax and National Insurance.
-This is for 3 full-time GP’s and 11 part-time GPs who worked in the practice for more than six months.
+The average pay for GPs working in The Attenborough Surgery in the last financial year was £82,210 before tax and National Insurance.
+This is for 4 full time GPs, 16 part time GPs and 5 Locums who worked in the practice for more than six months.

 Attenborough Surgery aim to care for all patients equally with a high standard of effective, safe and appropriate treatment.
 We aim to offer a wide range of responsive medical services for all sections of the population whilst respecting the individual needs and dignity of our patients.